 This year’s run order is: Ebisu, Doi, Daikoku, Higashi, Nakasu, Nishi, Chiyo, Kamikawabata

 Watching the Festival

-The frenzy of activity as a race float passes in front of you is what makes the festival so exhilarating.
-At any one time, only about 30 runners carry the float, while other run in front, back, or along the sides.
+The frenzy of activity as a run float passes in front of you is what makes the festival so exhilarating.
+At any one time, only about 30 runners carry the float, while others run in front, back, or along the sides.
 By watching carefully the different roles being played and how the runners change positions, one can appreciate the teamwork involved.
 Those in the back also play an important role, acting as ato-oshi or “pushers” pushing the float from behind.

 Colored tenugui or headbands distinguish the ranks of the runners.The following three colors are standardized throughout the seven nagare: red designates strong, young runners with responsibility for carrying the float; red and white designates elders responsible for planning and logistics; blue and white designates elders responsible for health and safety.

+In addition, each nagare also has other colors to distinguish the ranks of other runners.
 There are also four other types of runners who wear woven-colored cloth ropes around their chests to indicate their special roles: red designates the right to ride on the float; blue designates hanadori (steerers), who control the float using ropes tied to each of the four corners; green designates runners who direct traffic; yellow designates runners who clear a path for their float.
 They also watch out for the children, some of whom carry itamanekibata, banners with the nagare‘s name.